-Issue 6: whole genome sequencing
+Issue 6: Whole genome sequencing

 Does this need to be reflected in the MMG?
 Probably not now, as WGS is only used currently in EIP and some outbreaks, and in any case, can map to the mechanism valid values already in the proposed MMG.
+The sWG determined it would not add WGS to this version of the MMG.

 AR data flow diagram

 Wes Kennemore has been leading the development of the AR Data Flow Diagram.
-It was developed because it came clear that a visual representation of specimen flow and testing data and IT messages about the test results across clinal and public health and informatics domains was needed.
+It was developed because it came clear that a visual representation of specimen flow and testing data and IT messages about the test results across clinicaland public health and informatics domains was needed.
 Such a diagram can assist workgroup participants understand it, and as a tool for planning.
 As a planning tool it can help determine what should be assessed and identify possible gaps.
 The two workgroups have been giving feedback during calls as Wes and collaborators have worked on revising and building more detail into the diagram.

 Wes presented the current version of the diagram and facilitated a discussion about it.